-San Francisco Christmas trees and holiday decorations feature gorgeous lights that bring warmth and cheer on long winter nights.
-City landmarks and destinations like Union Square and Ghirardelli Square have lit-up Christmas trees, as do major hotels and malls.
-Each neighborhood has at least a couple of avid decorators who create twinkling holiday scenes in front of their homes.
+For the holiday season, San Francisco gets lit.
+Christmas trees and holiday decorations feature gorgeous lights that spread cheer on those long winter nights.
+City landmarks and favorite tourist destinations like Union Square and Ghirardelli Square dress Christmas trees and light up the squares, as do major hotels and malls.
+Each neighborhood features avid decorators who create twinkling holiday scenes at their homes.

-Here are some of the most photogenic displays of holiday lights in San Francisco:
+Check out some of the most photogenic displays of holiday lights while taking in the most famous sights of San Francisco.

 - Embarcadero Center